 Fighting Lung Cancer with Stop-Smoking Strategies

-North Shore-LIJ Health System is actively involved with lung cancer prevention efforts as they relate to smoking cessation.
+North Shore-LIJ Health System is actively involved with prevention efforts as they relate to smoking cessation.
 The health system maintains smoke-free facilities and campuses for the health of its patients, visitors and employees.
 In addition, the North Shore-LIJ Center for Tobacco Control (CTC) is a smoking-cessation program that has helped thousands of Long Islanders quit smoking and has one of the highest success rates in the United States.
 North Shore-LIJ also promotes workplace educational initiatives for smoking cessation through the office of Occupational and Environmental Medicine.

 Lung cancer is normally discovered in patients experiencing specific symptoms such as: